gustavoguichard/make-service/README.md

 A type-safe thin wrapper around the `fetch` API to better interact with external APIs.

-It adds a set of little features and allows you to parse responses with [zod](https://github.com/colinhacks/zod).
+It adds a set of little features and allows you to parse responses with [standard-schema libraries](https://standardschema.dev).

 ## Features
 - 🤩 Type-safe return of `response.json()` and `response.text()`.
 Defaults to `unknown` instead of `any`.